 They clapped.
 Oh, they clapped.
 And aren’t we glad?

-Jason Griffin created the artwork for My Name Is Jason.
-Mine Too, written by Jason Reynolds.
+Jason Griffin won a Caldecott Honor for his artwork in Ain’t Burned All the Bright,written by Jason Reynolds, and also illustrated Reynolds’s My Name Is Jason.
+Mine Too.
 He’s an artist and master collaborator, who has shown his art in major cities all over the world.
 His most recent projects include a commissioned mural for the children’s cancer wing at Montefiore Hospital in the Bronx, as well as a residency at the new contemporary art museum in Amsterdam, Het HEM.
 He currently creates in Queens, New York.